panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `greet() { ... }` is a method defined inside a class.

-Every time you create an instance of the class using `new` operator (e.g. `myGreeter = new Greeter('World')`) the defined method is available on the created instance.
+Every time you create an instance of the class using `new` operator (e.g. `myGreeter = new Greeter('World')`), methods are available for invocation on the created instance.

 `myGreeter.greet()` is how you invoke the method `greet()` on the instance.
-What's important is that `this` inside of the method equals the instance itself.
+What's important is that `this` inside of the method equals the instance itself: `this` equals `myGreeter` inside `greet() { ... }` method.

 ## 4. Method invocation

 ### 3.1 Method invocation

 What's particularly interesting about JavaScript is that defining a method on an object or class is half of the job.
-To maintain inside the method the context, you also have to make sure to *invoke the method as a... method*.
+To maintain the method the context, you have to make sure to *invoke the method as a... method*.

 Let me show you why it's important.